Pride parade: United Kingdom

 There are five main pride events in the UK LGBT pride calendar: London, Brighton, Liverpool, Manchester, and Birmingham being the largest and are the cities with the biggest gay populations.

 Pride in London is one of the biggest in Europe and takes place on the final Saturday in June or first Saturday in July each year.
 London also hosted a Black Pride in August and Soho Pride or a similar event every September.
 During the early-1980s, there was a women-only Lesbian Strength march held each year a week before the Gay Pride march.
 2012 saw World Pride coming to London.

-Starting in 2017, there is a Pride parade for the city's Black community that takes place the day after the main Pride parade, at the Vauxhall Gardens.
+Starting in 2017, there is a Pride parade for the city's black community that takes place the day after the main Pride parade, at the Vauxhall Gardens.
 In February 2018, the charity Stonewall announced that they would support Black Pride instead of the main Pride parade.

+On 5 July 2025, the Pride in London parade was carried out from Hyde Park Corner to its destination in Whitehall.

 Brighton Pride is held on the first Saturday of August (apart from in 2012 when the event was moved to September due to the 2012 Olympics).
 The event starts from the seafront and culminating at Preston Park.

 Liverpool Pride was launched in 2010, but by 2011 it became the largest free Gay Pride festival in the United Kingdom outside London.
-(Liverpool's LGBT population was 94,000 by mid-2009 according to the North West Regional Development Agency.
+(Liverpool's LGBTQ population was 94,000 by mid-2009 according to the North West Regional Development Agency.

 Manchester Pride has been running since 1985 and centres around the famous Canal Street.
 It is traditionally a four-day celebration held over the August bank holiday weekend.

 Birmingham Pride usually takes place during the final Spring bank holiday weekend in May, and focuses on the Birmingham Gay Village area of the city, with upwards of 70,000 people in attendance annually.

-Pride events also happen in most other major cities such as Belfast, Bristol, Cardiff, Edinburgh, Glasgow, Hull, Leeds, Leicester, Newcastle, Nottingham and Sheffield.
+Pride events also happen in most other major cities such as Pride Cymru in Cardiff and events in Belfast, Bristol, Edinburgh, Glasgow, Hull, Leeds, Leicester, Newcastle, Nottingham and Sheffield.

+In 2025 the Christian Institute was planning a judicial review of civil service staff participation in Pride events.